JoseHurtadoBaeza/Golang-AWS-ServerlessAPI/README.md

 5. **Create DynamoDB Table**:
    - Go to the DynamoDB console.
    - Create a table with the required schema (e.g., a table named `users` with `email` as the primary key).

+## Documentation

+If you want to check the complete documentation: https://josehurtadobaeza.super.site/databases/blog-posts-database/doing-go-and-aws-code-and-deploy-a-serverless-api-freecodecamp